syncfusion-content/winui-docs/winui/TreeGrid/Row-Drag-and-Drop.md

 ### RowDragStarting event

-`RowDragStarting` event occurs when you start to drag the node in the SfTreegrid.
+`RowDragStarting` event occurs when you start to drag the node in the SfTreeGrid.
 The `TreeGridRowDragStartingEventArgs` has the following member, which provides information for the `RowDragStarting` event.

 `DraggingNodes`: Gets the TreeNode that contains the data associated when dragging the rows.